bokeh/bokeh/docs/bokeh/source/docs/user_guide/server/deploy.rst

 Python script that returns the text contents of those methods via any standard form of IPC.
-Alternatively, you can copy the static contents of the autoloader script into your parent app directly as a string, and change the script tag's id attribute yourself, but this approach will require manually updating the script text stored in your parent app as you upgrade across Bokeh versions, and may break entirely across major versions if the autoloader workflow is changed.
+Alternatively, you can copy the static contents of the autoloader script into your parent app directly as a string, and change the script tag's id attribute yourself.
+However, this approach is not recommended, as it will require manually updating the script text stored in your parent app as you upgrade across Bokeh versions, and may break entirely across major versions if the autoloader workflow is changed.

 You will need to add the public hostname of your Bokeh server instance to the ``script-src`` and ``connect-src`` directives of the parent service's